ChrisJFarr/CppFinalProject/README.md

 Modify this to center around 255/2?
 Perhaps with relu, negatives are never needed anyways What about the outputs?
 Sigmoid... are negatives needed?

+Steps today
+* Clean up the design and review
+* Build the shell with classes and functions
+Tommorrow or (today if time)
+* Pull in mnist digits data
+* Build data pipeline objects and loops

 class BaseModel
   This class manages multi-threading and generic components copy constructor (copies are used in the thread functions)